subiabre/linnaeus/README.md

 3. [Usage](#Usage)

 ## About
 `linnaeus` is a small command line tool to help me organize my photography collection.
+Read the [blog article](https://www.subiabre.xyz/2021/11/09/a-console-app-to-catalog-photo-files-large-libraries/) detailing use cases and the reasons behind creating and using linnaeus.

 It scans a folder, filters through images, reads them and allows the user to automate the sorting process of the images by using a YAML based configuration and reading the metadata in the images.